 And if you still want to make your own food, Naschmarkt is the place to go and buy everything you need.

 |Location||Reserlgasse 374, 1060 Wien (this is central part of the market)|

 |How to get there||U4 (Kettenbrückengasse stop) or U2 and U4 (Karlsplatz), or walking from Stephansplatz, 15-20 mins.|

 |Opening hours||6 days a week, Mon-Sat, 6:00 AM – 7:30 PM (except on Saturdays – 5:00 PM)|

-During the construction works to regulate Vienna river, the market was relocated between Linke Wienzeile and the Rechten Wienzeile.
-Final location and shape took place in 1902 in it’s current location, when three rows for stalls and shops were build.
-The market underwent several reconstructions and redesign efforts, most recent being in 2015.
+During the construction works to regulate the Vienna river, the market was relocated between Linke Wienzeile and the Rechten Wienzeile.
+The final location and shape took place in 1902 in its current location when three rows of stalls and shops were built.
+The market underwent several reconstructions and redesign efforts, the most recent being in 2015.

 The offer of food products goes from traditional Austrian food to international cuisine, so you can really enjoy different flavors of your liking.
-Alongside market strip, which is more than a kilometer long, there are actually three lines of stalls: one is mostly for restaurants, bars and readymade food, and other two are for fresh produce.
+Alongside the market strip, which is more than a kilometer long, there are actually three lines of stalls: one is mostly for restaurants, bars, and readymade food, and the other two are for fresh produce.

-The market is open every day from 6 AM until 7:30 PM, except Saturdays, when it closes at 5 PM (similar to many shops in Vienna).
-It is closed on Sundays, which is bit unusual comparing to other markets around the world.
-But that is kind of tradition in Vienna that most of shops are closed on Sundays.
+The market is open every day from 6 AM until 7:30 PM, except Saturdays when it closes at 5 PM (similar to many shops in Vienna).
+It is closed on Sundays, which is a bit unusual compared to other markets around the world.
+But that is a kind of tradition in Vienna that most shops are closed on Sundays.